serenorg/serendb/docs/core_changes.md

  src/include/access/heapam_xlog.h                            |    6 +-
 ```

 We have added a new t_cid field to heap WAL records.
-This changes the WAL record format, making Neon WAL format incompatible with vanilla PostgreSQL!
+This changes the WAL record format, making SerenDB WAL format incompatible with vanilla PostgreSQL!

 ### Problem we're trying to solve

 The problem is that the XLOG_HEAP_INSERT record does not include the command id of the inserted row.
 And same with deletion/update.
 So in the primary, a row is inserted with current xmin + cmin.
 But in the replica, the cmin is always set to 1.
 That works in PostgreSQL, because the command id is only relevant to the inserting transaction itself.
 After commit/abort, no one cares about it anymore.
-But with Neon, we rely on WAL replay to reconstruct the page, even while the original transaction is still running.
+But with SerenDB, we rely on WAL replay to reconstruct the page, even while the original transaction is still running.

 ### How to get rid of the patch

 Bite the bullet and submit the patch to PostgreSQL, to add the t_cid to the WAL records.
 It makes the WAL records larger, which could make this unpopular in the PostgreSQL community.
-However, it might simplify some logical decoding code; Andres Freund briefly mentioned in PGCon 2022 discussion on Heikki's Neon presentation that logical decoding currently needs to jump through some hoops to reconstruct the same information.
+However, it might simplify some logical decoding code; Andres Freund briefly mentioned in PGCon 2022 discussion on Heikki's SerenDB presentation that logical decoding currently needs to jump through some hoops to reconstruct the same information.

 Update from Heikki (2024-04-17): I tried to write an upstream patch for that, to use the t_cid field for logical decoding, but it was not as straightforward as it first sounded.